Neosperience/GrassFormation/README.md

 [![Install GrassFormation to your account](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=GrassFormation&templateURL=https://s3.amazonaws.com/sam-packages.neosperience.com/GrassFormation/template/3caba5500e034c73f45957da2112faa5.yaml)

+On the CloudFormation Management Console click three times "Next", acknowledge the creation of the IAM role (they are the lambda function execution roles) and finally "Create".
+When the stack finished the deployment you can start writing CloudFormation stacks that deploy Greengrass resources.
+An example template is provided in the `examples/fullgrass.yaml` file.

 ### Manual installation

 Use this method if you're familiar with [Serverless Application Model](https://github.com/awslabs/serverless-application-model) and want to have full control over the installation.